hungcq/knowledge-repo/IT/microservices-patterns/5-designing-business-logic.md

     - Easy to understand
     - Easy to test each class individually
     - Easy to change/extend
-- Domain driven design:
+- Domain driven design (DDD):
   - Building blocks:
     - Entity: an object with a persistent identity.
 2 entities with same attribute values are dif objects.
     - Value object: an object as a collection of values.
     2 values object with same attribute values can be used interchangeably.
     - Factory
     - Repository
     - Service